 -

-Notarized consent letter from the non-accompanying parent, authorizing travel.
+A signed consent letter from the non-travelling parent, authorising the trip

 -